 Ava is closely connected to falconers across the country and specializes in birds of prey.

-Falconry- an Ancient Sport Between Man and Bird
+Falconry: An Ancient Sport of Man and Bird

-Falconry is a sport originating in 1700 BC, in which a falconer tames a bird of prey and trains it to hunt small animals.
-While not a common sport, it lives today in many parts of the world.
-This article will look at 11 facts about one of the world's most fascinating sports- falconry.
+Originating in 1700 BC, falconry involves taming a bird of prey and training it to hunt small animals.
+While not a common sport, falconry still thrives today in many parts of the world.
+This article will look at 11 facts about one of the world's most fascinating sports.

 The reward that comes from practicing falconry is, and has to be, a feeling of your own personal satisfaction; that, and that alone.
 Chances are no one else will be around when your hawk is at her best.
 Falconry is a tedious, time-consuming effort with long periods of stress and anxiety punctuated by heartbeats of gut-wrenching visceral satisfaction so intense that it is impossible to put into words.